Why a Customer Loyalty Program Drives More Sales

 The Gap has an interesting cashback program that rewards customers with their own in-store “currency” called Gap Cash, which works just like a points system but can be used as cash for future purchases.

-This is particularly best if your company retails products from other brands or if you curate products and services in one store or marketplace.
+This is especially effective if your company retails products from other brands or curates products and services in a single store or marketplace.

 Charity System

-The Body Shop allows customers to use their loyalty points as a donation to any of their partner charity organizations.
+The Body Shop allows customers to redeem loyalty points for donations to its partner charities.

 5. Set up the redemption process